CE MARKING OF MACHINERY

 The Directives are brought into each European countries legal system, in the UK as Regulations.
 It is a criminal offence not to comply, punishable by fines or imprisonment.

 Member States must presume that products bearing the CE marking comply with all the provisions of the applicable directives providing for its affixing.
-Accordingly, Member States may not prohibit, restrict or impede the placing on the market and putting into service in their territory of products bearing the CE marking, unless the provisions relating to CE marking are incorrectly applied.
+Member States may not prohibit, restrict or impede the placing on the market and putting into service in their territory of products bearing the CE marking, unless the provisions relating to CE marking are incorrectly applied.

 Safe Machine Ltd. can assist with the production of technical files, risk assessment and any testing that may be required.
 Our machinery safety consultants can also carry out PUWER assessments, which should be done before the machine is put into service.